-On This Spot NYC is a nonprofit digital mapping project.
+On This Spot is a feminist art history nonprofit.
 We tell the stories of a diverse group of women artists’ lives through short-form documentary videos.

 Join us as we explore the places where they lived and worked, ate and drank, dreamed, laughed, danced, and found the inspiration and community to create their art.